-Parks charge cost-recovery fees in order to accommodate filming.
-Except for parking, these fees are collected by the CFC.
+Parks charge cost-recovery fees to accommodate filming.
+Except for parking, these fees are invoiced by the CFC and collected by Parks Film Billing.
 The CFC provides its services and permits at no cost.

-- For current review, monitor, and mileage fees, go to: http://film.ca.gov/state-permits/permit-monitor-fees/. - Review, monitor, and parking fees may now be paid by credit card.
-The CFC will email you a credit card authorization form which, upon completion, you must send directly to the Park Billing Office in Calabasas (Film.Billing@parks.ca.gov). - If your production company owes the State for past permits, you will not be granted a new one until all previous past due fees have been paid. - At some parks/beaches, any parking or day use fees are to be paid directly to the park upon arrival, or the company will be invoiced directly by State Parks.
-Parking fees vary between \$8.00-\$18.00 per vehicle or space depending upon the park and season.
-Note that the Angeles District now invoices for parking in advance, and both the Orange Coast and Angeles districts charge 1.5 times the going rate for each parking space (i.e., if the regular rate is \$10/space/day, productions will be charged \$15/space/day).
+- For current review, monitor and mileage fees, go to: https://film.ca.gov/state-permits/permitmonitor-fees/. - Review, monitor and parking fees may be paid by credit card.
+The CFC will email you instructions, along with the invoice, on how to pay by credit card. - If your production company owes the State for past permits, you will not be granted a new one until all previous past due fees have been paid in full. - At some parks/beaches, any parking or day use fees are to be paid directly to the park upon arrival, or the company will be invoiced directly by State Parks.
+Parking fees vary between \$8.00-\$20.00 per vehicle or space depending upon the park and season.
+Note that the Angeles District now invoices for parking in advance, and both the Orange Coast and Angeles Districts charge 1.5 times the going rate for each parking space (i.e., if the regular rate is \$10/space/day, productions will be charged \$15/space/day).
 This change reflects an attempt to recover lost revenue when spaces are not turned over during the day as with normal public use.